-Dropshipping is an order fulfillment method that lets you sell products without holding any inventory or purchasing large quantities of product up-front.
+Dropshipping is an order fulfillment method that enables you to sell products without holding inventory or purchasing products up-front.
 Instead, when a product sells, you buy the product from a third party that will ship the good directly to the customer.
-Those processes can be automated.
 The third-party could be a manufacturer, wholesaler, or another retailer.
 Dropshipping removes the fears and costs associated with buying and holding inventory that may not sell.

-Many people talk about dropshipping and AliExpress as if they are synonymous, but they are not.
+Many people talk about dropshipping and AliExpress as if they’re synonymous, but they’re not.
 AliExpress is an online retail service based in China that is owned by the Alibaba Group.
 It’s made up of small businesses in China and other locations, such as Singapore.
 AliExpress is aimed primarily at international buyers in the Americas and Europe.
 Although it may position itself as an online retailer, most sellers understand that most of their customers are resellers and drop shippers.

 There is nothing mystical about dropshipping.
 Moreover, there are thousands of online courses, guides, tutorials, blog posts, and webinars that demystify the topic.
 Start with free resources before paying for anything.
 If free resources don’t satisfy you, set a budget of $100 to $200 for paid content.
 You shouldn’t spend more than those amounts, given the plethora of excellent free resources available.
 You must also keep in mind that your experiences will teach you a lot.
 As it relates to dropshipping, you should learn about: